luhipi/insar-explorer/README.md

 InSAR Explorer supports visualizing outputs of [SARvey Open-source research software for InSAR time series analysis](https://github.com/luhipi/sarvey).

 ## Installation
+### Method 1: Download from QGIS Plugin Repository
+1. Open QGIS.
+2. Go to `Plugins` > `Manage and Install Plugins…`.
+3. In the `All` tab of the Plugin Manager, type `Insar Explorer` in the search bar.
+4. Select the `InSAR Explorer` plugin from the list and click `Install Plugin`.

+### Method 2: Install the development version from ZIP file
 1. Download the plugin Repository as ZIP.
 2. Open QGIS.
 3. Go to `Plugins` > `Manage and Install Plugins`.